psycho-prince/BruteHash/README.md

               ⚠️⚠️⚠️
-# ⚠️ KRAKEN is an hashes cracker tool
+# ⚠️ BruteHash  is an hashes cracker tool
 with the location of the wordlist, and the hashed value.
 The script generates a hash for each word in the list and compares it to the provided hash.
 If a match is found, it prints the plaintext value.
 This tool can be useful for security testing, but requires a comprehensive wordlist and should be used responsibly ⚠️.
               ⚠️⚠️⚠️